Gray486/Gray486/README.md

-- I am Gray!
-- I am currently learning JavaScript along with HTML and CSS.
-- I am planning on learning Python and maybe some C# for unity...
+I am a high schooler who makes little games and tools for fun.
+I mainly use clinetside Javascript and Node.JS. :)